xmusphlkg/CNIDS/Report/information/Hepatitis E.md

-Hepatitis E is a viral infection caused by the hepatitis E virus (HEV) and primarily affects the liver.
-It is a disease that is widely present globally, particularly in countries with limited resources and inadequate sanitation facilities.
-Hepatitis E is mainly transmitted through the fecal-oral route, primarily through contaminated water and food.
-It can also be transmitted through person-to-person contact, blood transfusion, and vertical transmission from mother to fetus.
+Hepatitis E is an acute viral infection caused by the hepatitis E virus (HEV) that primarily affects the liver.
+It is characterized by symptoms such as jaundice, fatigue, abdominal pain, and loss of appetite.
+The prevalence of hepatitis E differs globally across regions and populations.

 Historical Context and Discovery:
-Hepatitis E was first recognized in 1955 during a large outbreak in Delhi, India.
-However, the virus was not identified until 1990 when it was isolated from the feces of infected individuals.
-The discovery of the virus led to the development of diagnostic tests, and subsequently, cases of hepatitis E were detected worldwide.
+Hepatitis E was initially identified in 1980 during an outbreak in Kashmir, India, where roughly 50,000 cases were reported.
+However, the formal classification of the virus did not occur until 1990.
+The understanding of this disease advanced through the discovery of the HEV genome and the development of diagnostic tests.

-Global Prevalence:
+Prevalence:
-Hepatitis E is a significant global health issue, with an estimated 20 million cases and approximately 70,000 deaths occurring each year.
-The highest burden of the disease is observed in regions with limited access to clean water and proper sanitation, such as Asia, Africa, and Central America.
-Outbreaks are more common in developing countries, particularly after natural disasters or in conflict-affected areas.
+Hepatitis E is endemic in many developing countries, particularly in parts of Asia, Africa, and Central America.
+According to the World Health Organization (WHO), approximately 20 million HEV infections occur annually worldwide, resulting in roughly 44,000 deaths.
+However, these estimates may be conservative as many cases go unreported or are misdiagnosed due to the similarity of symptoms with other types of hepatitis.

 Transmission Routes:
-The primary route of transmission for hepatitis E is the consumption of contaminated water or food.
-Contaminated shellfish, pork, and game meats have been identified as sources of infection.
-The virus can also be transmitted through direct contact with infected individuals, including sexual contact and blood transfusion.
+Hepatitis E can spread through fecal-oral routes, mainly via contaminated water and food.
+Transmission can also occur through the transfusion of infected blood products, organ transplantation from infected donors, and vertical transmission from mother to fetus.
+In regions where sanitation is poor and access to clean water is limited, the risk of transmission is higher.

 Affected Populations:
-Hepatitis E can affect individuals of all ages.
-However, pregnant women, especially those in their third trimester, are particularly vulnerable to severe forms of the disease, with a higher risk of mortality.
-Other vulnerable populations include individuals with pre-existing liver disease, such as those infected with hepatitis B or C, and individuals with compromised immune systems.

-Key Statistics:
-1. The global prevalence of hepatitis E is estimated to be around 2% of the population, but this varies significantly by region.
-2. The case fatality rate ranges from 0.5% to 3% and can reach up to 20% in pregnant women during the third trimester.
-3. Mortality rates are highest in low-income countries, where access to healthcare is limited.
-4. Around 20% of acute hepatitis cases worldwide are caused by hepatitis E.
-5. Outbreaks occur frequently in areas with inadequate sanitation, especially during periods of natural disasters or conflict.
+Hepatitis E can affect individuals of all age groups, but pregnant women and people with pre-existing liver disease are at an increased risk of severe illness or complications.
+Pregnant women infected with HEV have a significantly higher mortality rate, especially during the third trimester.

-Major Risk Factors:
+Risk Factors:
+Several major risk factors are associated with Hepatitis E transmission, including:
-1. Lack of access to clean water and proper sanitation facilities.
+1. Unsafe water sources and inadequate sanitation infrastructure.
-2. Consuming raw or undercooked meat, particularly pork and game meats.
+2. Consumption of contaminated water or food, particularly raw or undercooked meat, shellfish, and vegetables.
-3. Consuming shellfish from contaminated waters.
+3. Crowded living conditions, such as refugee camps or slums, where maintaining proper hygiene practices can be challenging.
-4. Traveling to regions with high hepatitis E prevalence.
+4. Traveling to areas with a high incidence of Hepatitis E.
-5. Being pregnant, especially in the third trimester, as the risk of severe disease and mortality is increased.
+5. Occupational exposure to animals, such as swine, that may carry the virus.

-Impact on Different Regions and Populations:
+Impact on Regions and Populations:
-The impact of hepatitis E varies across regions and populations.
-In countries with limited resources and poor sanitation infrastructure, hepatitis E is a significant public health concern.
-These regions experience frequent outbreaks, resulting in high rates of sickness and death.
-Pregnant women are at particular risk in these settings.
-In developed countries, hepatitis E is less common but can still occur through travel to regions where the disease is prevalent, consumption of contaminated foods, and cases resulting from blood transfusions.
+The prevalence of Hepatitis E varies across regions worldwide.
+In resource-limited countries, particularly in South Asia and sub-Saharan Africa, the burden of the disease is higher due to inadequate sanitation facilities and limited access to clean water.
+Outbreaks are frequently reported in these regions, especially during natural disasters, conflict situations, or mass gatherings.

+In developed countries, Hepatitis E is usually sporadic and is often associated with travel to endemic regions or consumption of contaminated imported food products.
+However, autochthonous transmission (acquired within the resident population) has also been occasionally reported.

+Overall, Hepatitis E is more common in low-to-middle-income countries with poor sanitation conditions and limited healthcare resources.
+Nevertheless, advancements in sanitation infrastructure and increased access to clean water have helped reduce the burden of the disease in certain regions.

-In conclusion, hepatitis E is a globally prevalent disease primarily transmitted through contaminated water and food.
-The disease burden is highest in regions with inadequate sanitation, and pregnant women and those with pre-existing liver disease are at an increased risk of severe complications.
-Efforts to improve sanitation, increase access to clean water, and promote safe food practices are crucial in reducing the transmission and impact of hepatitis E.
+In conclusion, Hepatitis E is a global health concern, particularly in regions with inadequate sanitation and contaminated water sources.
+It can affect individuals of all ages, but pregnant women and people with pre-existing liver disease are at a higher risk.
+Efforts to improve sanitation, access to clean water, and raise awareness about safe food and water practices are essential for reducing the transmission and impact of Hepatitis E.